Botazio/UCD-DublinBus/frontend/README.md

 Installs the required npm packages.
 You need to be inside the frontend folder to run this command.

+## Fetch calls

+The frontend application calls the backend for the data.
+You will need to change the urls for the fetch calls to your own ones.
+These are defined by the backend routes.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).